Arugula vs Spinach - Health impact and Nutrition Comparison

 Arugula and spinach contain nearly the same amount of carbohydrates.
 However, arugula is higher in sugar, while spinach contains more dietary fiber.

-There are relatively serious differences in vitamin content.
-Arugula contains 5 times more Vitamin B5, while spinach has around 3 times more Vitamin A, E and K.
+There are relatively notable differences in vitamin content.
+Arugula contains five times more Vitamin B5, while spinach has around three times more Vitamin A, E, and K.

 Spinach and arugula are both completely absent in vitamin B12 and vitamin D.

 Most minerals appear in approximately the same amounts.
-It’s important to mention though that both are quite high in potassium, calcium and magnesium.
+It’s important to mention that both are quite high in potassium, calcium, and magnesium.

 Arugula, on the other hand, is higher in calcium and phosphorus.
 Arugula is also lower in sodium.

-Leafy green vegetables are rich in natural compounds called dietary nitrates, which are said to be responsible for various beneficial effects of these greens, such as improving vascular functions (1, 2).
+Leafy green vegetables are rich in natural compounds called dietary nitrates, which are partially responsible for various beneficial effects of these greens, such as improving vascular functions (1, 2).